Introduction

 1.2 Camp Features and Structure

-Embarking on a guided tour of Sachsenhausen Concentration Camp Memorial provides a meaningful and educational experience.
+Taking a guided tour of Sachsenhausen Concentration Camp Memorial is very fruitful and a good way to learn about our past.
 Here’s why you should consider joining a tour:

 2.1 Expert Guides